sebastian-mora/BorderProbe/ReadMe.md

  ___

  ####Description

- This tool automates subnet segmentation scanning.
+ This tool automates subnet segmentation testing.
 The tool operates in three main phases.
-The first phase using a variety of Host discovery techniques as well as firewall evasion and save the live hosts to a txt file.
-The second phase then uses those host to do an in-depth port/service scan.
+The first phase using a variety of Host discovery techniques as well as firewall evasion and save the live hosts to a csv file.
+The second phase then uses those hosts to do an in-depth port/service scan.
 In phase 3 the tool will auto generate an HTML finding report.
  ___